gift-surg/SPOT-A-NeonatalRabbit/README.md

 [GIFT-surg project][giftsurg] in collaboration between University College London (UK) and Katholische Universitat Leuven (Belgium).

-Via parameters tuning, this software can be used as a framework to automate general segmentation propagation and label fusion pipelines.
+Tuning the parameters (attributes of the class spotter.Spot_DS) according to the dataset, this software can be a starting point framework to automate general segmentation propagation and label fusion pipelines.

 ## Material related to Neonatal Rabbit Brain Mutli-Atlas: